-Witches and books go hand in hand.
-From days of folklore and fairy tales, the cliche of the witch with the massive grimoire stands as a testament to what the idea of a witch truly is.
-Studious, curious, and collectors of time and knowledge, witches are nothing without their trusty grimoires.
-In modern times, practitioners continue this tradition with their own Books of Shadows.
-But, if you’re new to the craft, you may be wondering: how do I make my own book of shadows?
+Modern practitioners continue this tradition with their own Books of Shadows.
+But, if you’re new to the craft, you may wonder: how do I make my own book of shadows?
 And what is the purpose and power behind them?
 Tuck in, my friends, and allow this guide to lead you down the path and power of the witch’s grimoire.

 Materials of Choice

-Not all grimoires require a certain aesthetic.
+Not all grimoires require a particular aesthetic.
 Sure, we may find ourselves inspired by the Books of Shadows we see on TV or in the movies, but some of us do not have the money to splurge on leather tomes and quills.
 My first Book of Shadows was a notebook I wasn’t using in high school!
 Many other practitioners I know use Google Docs or the Notes app on their phone as their Book of Shadows because it’s easy to use on the go.
 Memo pads, sketchbooks, post-it notes on the wall– all of these can be your personal grimoires.

 Of course, there is nothing wrong with wanting your grimoire to possess a certain aesthetic.
 If that is the case, shell out for a leather-bound notebook.
 These can be found at stores like Barnes and Noble and online via websites like Etsy.
 Your local metaphysical shop may carry some as well!
-Any kind of writing utensil works, but prettier options can also be found on Etsy and stationery shops.
+Any writing utensil works, but prettier options can also be found on Etsy and stationery shops.

 Protecting Your Grimoire

-Protecting your grimoire is an important step to ensure no one tries to peek in unwelcomed.
+Protecting your grimoire is important to ensure no one tries to peek in unwelcomed.
 Your Book of Shadows is an important, personal journey documenting your journey through your craft.
 It is only right to have some defenses in place to ensure your safety.

 Utilizing Your Grimoire